U8K50/randomDiscordThemesSnippits/README.md

 # randomDiscordThemesSnippits
-basically repo of me doing random sh##
+basically repo of me doing random sh## on vencord or other clients

 # Finished Stuff me worked on
 `randomDiscordThemesSnippits/finished-making/`\